Degree Enhancements

 Description: Directed research project under the supervision of a faculty member.
 Participation will give students experience in advanced research techniques, which is valuable training for those interested in graduate school or industrial research careers.
 Taken over and above normal course load.
 Good standing and permission of department required for registration.

-Purpose: To provide a research and/or engineering design experience for undergraduate students.
+Purpose: To provide a research experience for undergraduate students.
 Registration in the course provides documented academic credit for the activity, which is completed above the normal course load.
 It does not count towards any degree requirements.
 This experience could take many different forms:

 • Completion of an Undergraduate Research Assistantship (URA)